 It’s important to understand the differences between group texts and mass texts.
-This is because the technology used to send group text messages is different from a mass text app for business purposes like SMS marketing.
+The technology used to send group text messages differs from a mass text app for business.

 Group texts have a limit to the number of contacts you can add to a group.
 Whereas mass texts allow for text lists that are potentially unlimited.

-Mass texting software also gives you more freedom and flexibility to organize, filter, and segment contacts into various groups and lists.
+A mass texting service frees you up to organize, filter, and segment contacts into various groups and lists.